Tpande123/Customer-Segmentation-using-K-Means-Clustering/README.md

 3.)
 Deciding the number of clusters using WCSS (Within CLusters Sum of Squares) method and the elbow graph.

 4.)
-Training the K-Means Clustering model in order to divide the custmers into the different clusters.
+Training the K-Means Clustering model in order to divide the customers into the different clusters.

 5.)
 Visualizing the Clusters created by K-Means Clustering model.